 Countries that Prohibit Dual Citizenship

-Investors pursuing the cheapest citizenship by investment need to confirm if dual citizenship is permitted.
-Some countries such as Singapore have long been the darlings of the financial elite seeking tax havens.
-However, Singapore and a few other countries have decided to put sovereign unity ahead of their citizenship by investment programs.
-Therefore, you may be required to renounce your current citizenship before acquiring a new passport from a short list of countries.
+Indeed, you may be required to renounce your current citizenship before acquiring a new passport from a short list of countries.
 This can be done by requiring applicants to forfeit their current citizenship or revoking existing citizenship from citizens who subsequently acquired dual citizenship.
 Dual citizenship is not permitted in the following countries: